 The fundamental types of data that can be displayed in a map are features and imagery.
 Different types of layers have different capabilities.
 For example, publishing data in a CSV file creates a feature layer.
 Feature layers give you the ability to query and edit features in client applications and manage access to the actual data.

-The data used in layers comes from a variety of sources, including Portal for ArcGIS hosted services, ArcGIS Server services, CSV files, KML files, feature collections, and OGC services.
+The data used in layers comes from a variety of sources, including hosted services, ArcGIS Server services, CSV files, KML files, feature collections, and OGC services.

-The process of publishing your data to Portal for ArcGIS accomplishes the following:
+The process of publishing your data to a portal accomplishes the following: